MersenneTwister-Lab/SFMT/release/SFMT19937/README.txt

  will show the time to generating 10^8 pseudorandom numbers.

  Optional `make check' will check compiled programs.

+ See also html/howto-compile.html to compile your program with optimized SFMT for SIMD.

  If you want to redistribute and/or change source files, see LICENSE.txt.

  When you change these files and redistribute them, PLEASE write your